 - Undertake a WRP survey within two months of the completion of the translocation program to establish a baseline population remaining on the site. - Following each WRP monitoring survey the results will be compared with the baseline survey described above (with consideration of seasonal variation) and where there is a reduction in the number of individuals recorded, the DSEWPAC and DEC will be notified by the Department of Health.
-The information will be made available on the Department of
+The information will be made available on the Department

-Health's website for transparency purposes.
-Summary of the monitoring data will be reported annually to DEC and DSEWPAC.

-Monitoring will be consistent with baseline monitoring completed by Coffey Environments (Coffey Environments, 2009).
+- of Health's website for transparency purposes.
+Summary of the monitoring data will be reported annually to DEC and DSEWPAC. - Monitoring will be consistent with baseline monitoring completed by Coffey Environments (Coffey Environments, 2009).
 It will involve traversing the site by foot during the day time hours searching for possum dreys, and nocturnal spotlighting over two evenings using head torches.
 The location of dreys and WRPs will be recorded using hand-held GPS.
 Monitoring will be conducted twice per year (nominally in February/March and November/ December) and undertaken by personnel with demonstrated experience in conducting WRP surveys.

 Surveys have been conducted biannually at the site since February 2009, with surveys completed in late summer (February - March) and spring (October - December).
-While the Western Ringtail Possum Management Plan indicates surveys to be conducted in November/December, these surveys are now conducted in October to be consistent with the post-translocation and post-clearance survey that was completed on October 2012, immediately following after translocation and clearing.
+While the Western Ringtail Possum Management Plan indicates surveys to be conducted in November/December, these surveys are now conducted in October to be consistent with the post-translocation and post-clearance survey that was completed on October 2012, following translocation and clearing.

-Construction of the new Busselton Health Campus is currently underway and the first phase of construction should be completed in November 2014.
+Construction of the new Busselton Health Campus has largely been completed; with the exception of the car park yet to be completed.